Access the Resources and Systems You Need to Succeed

 Textbooks and other printed materials required for Webster Vienna coursework are complementary with tuition.
 To collect these materials, students have to come to the Textbook Service located on the 4th floor.

 Please bring your student card, the course name and number as well as the name of the course instructor to help us make sure you get the right books.
-We remind students to pick up their textbooks no later than the end of week two of each term.
+We remind students to pick up their textbooks no later than the end of week 2 of each term.

 If students drop a class, they must return the material they collected in new condition within the drop period, otherwise, their accounts will be charged with the actual costs of the books.
 If students withdraw after the drop period, they may keep the textbooks.